plhosk/interest/README.md

 ---

-- Try the live version on Heroku (may take a few seconds to fire up the server the first time): [https://interest-plhosk.herokuapp.com/](https://interest-plhosk.herokuapp.com/)
+- [Try the live version on Heroku](https://interest-plhosk.herokuapp.com/) (may take a few seconds to fire up the server the first time):

 - GitHub Repository: [https://github.com/plhosk/interest](https://github.com/plhosk/interest)

 ---

 ### Motivation
-- This project is part of an effort to teach myself how to develop full stack web apps.
+- This project is part of an effort to teach myself how to develop full-stack web apps.
 Rather than use create-react-app or another boilerplate, I wanted to learn as much as possible by building from the ground up over several iterations, while making use of some of the latest Javascript technologies.
 I've attempted to make the code as correct, well-structured and readable as possible, following best practices as I learn them.

 ### Technical Overview
 This is a full-stack web app, consisting of a Node/Express API server and a React front end.